xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 $add{...}
-	add arguments together (if called with one argument, this will convert it to a int and back, which ensures it is an integer).
+	add arguments together (if called with one argument, this will convert it to an integer and back, which ensures it is an integer).

 $div{A,B}
 	returns int(A / B) (or the text "divide by 0" if B is zero)